 An MCC is not credited at the closing of the loan, but on the homeowner’s federal taxes in the future.
 The credit can be used for each future tax year in which the mortgage is held that the homeowner has a tax liability.
-The amount of the tax credit is equal to 20 percent of the mortgage interest paid for the tax year.
-The remaining 80 percent interest is still eligible to be used as a tax deduction.
+The amount of the tax credit is equal to 20% of the mortgage interest paid for the tax year.
+The remaining 80% interest is still eligible as a tax deduction.
 If the mortgage is ever refinanced, the MCC will be voided, even if the recipient still owns the home.

 An MCC usually costs around $650 up front, and mortgage lenders may charge an additional $100 processing fee at their discretion.

 While an MCC sounds like a great way to save money over the long term, many people who apply for an MCC end up disappointed.
 The difficulty stems from the fact that the IRS imposes a strict income limit on qualification.

 The IRS determines the maximum annual income for each county in the nation.
 These limits are close to, but not necessarily tied to, median income figures.
 Since the maximum income is the same for single or dual occupancy households, it is much easier for a single person to qualify for an MCC than for married couples or families.
 As part of the approval process, the IRS will review an applicant’s tax returns and count any income shown toward the maximum income for the program, even if the homebuyer is not using an income source for mortgage loan qualifying.